lucasncabral/ml-git/docs/first_steps.md

-# Getting Start with ML-Git
+# Getting Started with ML-Git

 First steps is a chapter to explore how a user should do a basic setup and first project